What is lead (Pb) and how could it impact me?

 What data is available about exposure?

 By New York State law, children should be tested for lead at around one year and two years of age.
 This data is collected by the city and the state, and aggregated data can be found on the New York City Department of Health’s website about lead.
-Recent maps of blood lead levels shows that northern Brooklyn has some of the highest rates in the city.
+Reuters journalists and investigators published a more detailed map of blood lead levels in New York (click on the drop-down box to select NYC).

 What is too much lead (Pb)?